-Since federal loan benefits (like forbearance, income-based repayment plans, and loan forgiveness) don’t transfer to private lenders, borrowers would be wise to first check to see if they’re eligible for one of the government’s loan benefits before deciding to refinance.
+Since federal loan benefits (like forbearance, income-driven repayment plans, and loan forgiveness) don’t transfer to private lenders, borrowers would be wise to first check to see if they’re eligible for one of the government’s loan benefits (should they want to take advantage) before deciding to refinance.

 For many grad school borrowers, student loans can be a powerful investment in their career and financial future.
-But a big loan balance means big responsibility, making it crucial to balance the cost of an advanced degree program with its related earning potential.
+But a big loan balance means big responsibility, making it important to balance the cost of an advanced degree program with its related earning potential.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.